 Emergency exit doors and routes are kept clear at all times and not obstructed at any time.
 All fire doors are kept permanently unlocked while the premises are in use.

-(Insert employee name)………….….............checks all firefighting and detection equipment monthly to ensure that is present in the correct locations and has been subject to a service check within the last 12 months.
-In addition there is an annual check of all fire extinguishers by (insert name of Contractor)...........
+School Caretakers check all firefighting and detection equipment monthly to ensure that is present in the correct locations and has been subject to a service check within the last 12 months.
+In addition there is an annual check of all fire extinguishers by Churches Fire.

-The fire alarms are tested weekly by (insert employee name) ........................................ and emergency lighting monthly.
+The fire alarms are tested weekly by School Caretakers and emergency lighting monthly through Telford and Wrekin Council.
 Records are kept in a log in the school office.

 Fire drills take place at least termly.
 Details are recorded and notes made of any problems which needing remedying.